 The UPCI PET-CT service has utilized the extensive existing UPMC resources, including:

-- Two ECAT Exact HR+ scanners at UPMC Presbyterian Hospital
+- One ECAT Exact HR+ scanner at UPMC Presbyterian Hospital

-- GE Discovery ST PET-CT at Magee-Womens Hospital of UPMC
+- GE Discovery 710 Time of Flight PET-CT at Magee-Womens Hospital of UPMC

 - GE Discovery ST PET-CT at UPMC Shadyside